Western Hemlock (Tsuga heterophylla)

 Common Uses: Boxes, pallets, crates, plywood, framing, and other construction purposes.

-Western Hemlock (endgrain 10x)
+Western hemlock (endgrain 10x)

-Western Hemlock (endgrain 10x)
+Western hemlock (endgrain 1x)

 Subscribe